 “The OppU Achievers Scholarship celebrates students who transform opportunity into results.
 It rewards achievement in its many forms and honors those who create opportunity for both themselves and others.
 Founded in 2016, the scholarship provides $2,500 for current or future education costs.
 Scholarship selections are made four times a year.
 (December 31, March 31, June 30) Annually, the OppU Achievers Scholarship awards a total of $10,000 to students who have demonstrated outstanding achievement.”
 This scholarship is for current high school and college students, and all applicants must have a minimum GPA of 3.0.

-The Reach Higher Montana Scholarship is a $1,000 scholarship for seniors graduating from a Montana high school who will be attending a Montana college/university.
+The Reach Higher Montana scholarship is for seniors graduating from Montana high schools who will be attending Montana college/university.
 Interested applicants must have a minimum GPA of 2.5.

 “Montana State University will offer millions of dollars in scholarships and grants to talented Montana freshmen who enter MSU in 2018/2019 through the MSU Premier Scholarship Program.
 These awards will be targeted toward Montana Freshmen who show academic promise based upon ACT and/or SAT scores, grade point average and class rank (if applicable).
 Financial need, leadership experience, activities and honors may also be considered.
 These awards will be applied toward tuition only.”
 In order to apply for this scholarship you must apply for admission to the university, send your ACT and/or SAT scores to the school, and complete the MSU Premier Scholarship Application online.
 Apply early!